 The Department of Chemistry at Carleton University offers a variety of undergraduate programs in Chemistry and a slate of courses that cover all the main areas of chemistry.
-The Department also offers graduate programs in Chemistry which can be taken with a specialization or concentration in Chemical and Environmental Toxicology or Food Science and Nutrition.
+The Department also offers graduate programs in Chemistry which can be taken with a specialization or concentration in Chemical and Environmental Toxicology or Food Science.

 The university’s location in Ottawa comes with many advantages.
 Many of our professors have developed strong links with government agencies (who are engaged in the areas of agriculture, natural resources, the environment or health) and Ottawa’s robust high-tech and bio-tech sectors, teaching and research hospitals, industry sponsored labs, and national and international associations.
 All of these connections provide Carleton students with a wealth of possibilities for resources, placements and work opportunities unparalleled in this country.

 When you study science at Carleton University, you will explore your scientific field of interest through lectures, field courses, laboratory work and research projects.
 You will be taught by award-winning professors, many of whom offer research opportunities in their labs to students.
 We offer you a comprehensive range of rigorous, innovative programs and the flexibility to choose the degree that suits you best.

 As a student in our first-year Chemistry courses, you will be able to conduct your lab work in Carleton’s $5 million, 6,500 square foot Superlab.
 You will be assigned your own workspace, consisting of bench space, drawers and a shared fumehood.
 Sophisticated audio/visual equipment, preparation labs, storage cabinets for chemical samples and a hallway lined with blackboards for student use add to this unparalleled resource for Carleton students.